The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 In Hamiltonian optics, the canonical approach for dealing with light transport is to consider the evolution of a \textit{ray bundle}---that is, a group of light rays with differential cross section ($dA$) and differential solid angle ($d\Omega$).
 We adopt this approach here, as it simplifies the derivation of the Jacobian (i.e., the compression or expansion of space) of the transition function and hence shortens the proof of stationarity.
-In this section, we show that the basic radiance, $R = n^{1-D}L$, is conserved during refraction of ray bundles.
+In this section and the following one, we show that Snell's law results in conservation of the basic radiance $R$, defined for arbitrary dimension $D$ as:

 First, we consider a ray bundle (i.e., a collection of rays in a differential volume of position and direction phase space) crossing the interface between two transparent media with refractive indices $n_1$ and $n_2$.
 This is shown in Fig.\ \ref{f:lightbeam} for $D>1$.
 Within medium $i$, we define the angle with respect to the interface normal as $\theta_i$, and the opening angle of the bundle along the direction to the interface normal vector as $d\theta_i$.
-We define $d\psi_{1},\ldots,d\psi_{D-2}$ to be the remaining opening angles in hyperspherical coordinates, which have no subscript $i$ as their values do not change across the interface.
+We define $d\psi_{1},\ldots,d\psi_{D-2}$ to be the remaining opening angles in hyperspherical coordinates, which have no subscript $i$ as their values do not change across the interface by symmetry.
 The differential powers for the incoming/outgoing ray bundles are $d^2 P_i = L_i \cos(\theta_i)dA d\Omega_i$, where $L_i$ is the incoming or outgoing radiance, $\cos(\theta_i) dA$ is the differential projected hyper-area that the bundle hits, and $d\Omega_i = \sin^{D-2}(\theta_i)d\theta_i \sin^{D-3}(\psi_1)d\psi_1\sin^{D-4}(\psi_2)d\psi_2\ldots d\psi_{D-2}$ is the differential hyper-solid angle.

 Because light (or, in our case, probability) cannot be created or destroyed at the interface, we find that $d^2 P_1 = d^2 P_2$.
 Canceling like factors of $\sin^{D-3}(\psi_1)d\psi_{1},\ldots,d\psi_{D-2}$, we find: